Jump to Navigation

 Consumer Credit Counseling

 Before you can obtain debt relief under the new bankruptcy law, you must complete a consumer credit counseling course before and after your bankruptcy filing.
-Our lawyers will guide you through the process and advise you every step of the way.
+I will guide you through the process and advise you every step of the way.

 Discharge of Debts in Bankruptcy